 Former New York Yankees catcher Yogi Berra passed away Tuesday.

-NEW YORK — "Thank you for making this day necessary." -- Yogi Berra.
-Former New York Yankees catcher Lawrence Peter "Yogi" Berra has passed away.
+NEW YORK — Former New York Yankees catcher Lawrence Peter "Yogi" Berra has passed away.
 He was 90 years old.
 Ironically, the beloved Bronx Bomber made his Major League Baseball debut, with the Yanks, on the very day he passed in 1946 (September 22).

 Berra played in 18 All-Star Games and was voted the American League Most Valuable Player in three seasons (1951, 1954 and 1955).

-Some of Berra's more well-known teammates included Phil Rizzuto, Joe DiMaggio, Mickey Mantle, Hank Bauer, Roger Maris, Whitey Ford and Joe Pepitone, And even with all that talent surrounding him, from 1949 to 1955, Berra led the Yankees in RBIs.
+Some of Berra's more well-known teammates included Phil Rizzuto, Joe DiMaggio, Mickey Mantle, Hank Bauer, Roger Maris, Whitey Ford and Joe Pepitone, And even with all that talent surrounding him, from 1949 to 1955, Berra led the Yankees each of those seasons in RBIs.

-Certainly, the world will be a little less interesting without you, Yogi.
+The world will be less interesting without you, Yogi.
 Rest in peace.